 Back on the opposite side of the river, The City of London is likely to remain relatively unscathed, experiencing only minor flooding as it is situated on comparatively high ground.
 This will be a relief for London’s primary financial district, which has had the good sense to situate itself somewhere dry.
 In a worst case scenario Bank tube station and St. Paul’s tube station might get their feet wet, meaning that a few of the area’s banks and churches might also get a bit damp.

-To the east of The City of London, Theatreland sits right on the edge of the floodplain and therefore is unlikely to be severely affected.
+To the west of The City of London, Theatreland sits right on the edge of the floodplain and therefore is unlikely to be severely affected.
 Being so close to the Thames however, it is impossible to ignore the amount of damage a surge could potentially cause to the city’s theatre culture.
 Talk about putting all your eggs in one basket.

 Theatres such as Vaudeville Theatre, Savoy Theatre and The Adelphi Theatre all teeter dangerously on the threshold of the floodplain and their proximity to the river means that in a worst case scenario they would probably experience minor flooding.
 Between these theatres lies the five star Waldorf Hilton hotel, one of London’s finest buildings.
 It boasts a 14 metre heated pool, but it probably wouldn’t be so warm in the event of a storm surge.

 Just down the road The Savoy Hotel will be peeved to find itself in reach of the waters after recently completing a £220 million refurbishment, which took them three years.
 Other theatres that may experience minimal flooding are the neighbouring Aldwych Theatre, Duchess Theatre and Lyceum Theatre, best known for its production of The Lion King musical.
 Shame it wasn’t Finding Nemo.